UPDATE, June 26 | Kansas City, Missouri, police have identified the construction worker killed Wednesday as Joseph R. Caldwell, 61.

 Investigators said a light color, midsize SUV was traveling westbound on Barry Road when the driver struck the construction worker and fled the scene.

-By the time officers arrived at the scene, fire personnel had already declared the worker dead.
+By the time officers arrived, fire personnel had already declared the worker dead.

 Police said the suspect was apprehended at her home a short time later.